Purpl Disabled Discounts

 I did a few competitions last year and that has really given me the bug to race.

-So far this year I’ve qualified for a number of races and have come away with 3 gold medalist titles in wheelchair racing.
+So far this year I’ve qualified for a number of races and have come away with 3 gold medallist titles in wheelchair racing.
 I am Wiltshire champion, Welsh National Champion and English National champion.
 I also entered the London mini Marathon this year which was a fantastic experience.

 I am now setting my sights on the LA 2028 Paralympics.